replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/04-troubleshoot-2/assignment.md

 🚀 Let's start
 =================

 You get another report from a customer saying that the application isn't working, as if two components are unable to communicate.
+How would you begin to solve the problem?

 💡 Hints
 =================